phetsims/faradays-electromagnetic-lab/doc/model.md

 This document is a high-level description of the model used in _Faraday's Electromagnetic Lab_.

-It's assumed that the reader is familiar with Faraday's Law.
+It is assumed that the reader is familiar with Faraday's Law.

 ## Terminology